 Then you can connect when logged in public by

 ssh -l homeuser -p 11000 localhost

-You can use autossh instead ssh to automatically restart session when died.
+ssh to automatically restart session when it dies.

 man ssh man sshd_config

 Is nice to get name to machine i.e. to show it in prompt for your quick info.
 Show short and full hostname: